 Devices: iOS and Android.

-In addition to the audio lessons, Pimsleur alternates between an assortment of tools, including reading lessons, flashcards, and quizzes.
+In addition to the audio lessons, Pimsleur has an assortment of tools, including reading lessons, flashcards, and quizzes.

 Why you should try Pimsleur: